-NOTE 4: Candidates are not required to submit alongwith their applications any certificate in support of their claims regarding Age, Educational Qualifications, Scheduled Castes/Scheduled Tribes/Other Backward Classes and Persons with Benchmark Disability etc. which will be verified at the time of the Main examination only.
-The candidates applying for the Government strives to have a workforce which reflects gender balance and women candidates are encouraged to apply.
+NOTE 6: Candidates are not required to submit alongwith their applications any certificate in support of their claims regarding Age, Educational Qualifications, Scheduled Castes/ Scheduled Tribes/Other Backward Classes/ Economically Weaker Sections and Persons with Benchmark Disability etc. which will be verified at the time of the Main examination only.

-examination should ensure that they fulfil all the eligibility conditions for admission to the Examination.
-Their admission at all the stages of examination for which they are admitted by the Commission viz.
-Preliminary Examination, Main (Written) Examination and Interview Test will be purely provisional, subject to their satisfying the prescribed eligibility conditions.
-If on verification at any time before or after the Preliminary Examination, Main (written) Examination and Interview Test, it is found that they do not fulfil any of the eligibility conditions; their candidature for the examination will be cancelled by the Commission.
-If any of their claims is found to be incorrect, they may render themselves liable to disciplinary action by the Commission in terms of Rule 14 of the Rules for the Civil Services Examination, 2018 reproduced below:
+The candidates applying for the Civil Services Examination should ensure that they fulfil all the eligibility conditions for admission to the Examination.
+Their admission at all the stages of Examination for which they are admitted by the Commission viz.
+Civil Services (Preliminary) Examination, Civil Services (Main) Examination - either Written or the Interview/Personality Test - will be purely provisional, subject to their satisfying the prescribed eligibility conditions.
+If on verification at any time before or after the Preliminary Examination, Main Examination (Written) and Interview/Personality Test, it is found that they do not fulfil any of the eligibility conditions, their candidature for the Examination will be cancelled by the Commission.
+The decision of the Commission as to the eligibility or otherwise of a candidate for admission to the Examination shall be final.

+If any of their claims is found to be incorrect, they may render themselves liable to disciplinary action by the Commission in terms of Rule 19 of the Rules for the Civil Services Examination, 2023 reproduced below: